deeprahman/plots/README.md

 Address of the home page: http://your_domain_name.com/home

-_Note_: The file upload system is not implemented.
-And Graph configuration are hard coded.
+_Note_: The file upload system is not implemented (but can be easily be implemented).
+And Graph configuration option are hard coded for the given data file in the DataFiles .